AdobeDocs/advertising.en/help/dsp/campaign-management/placements/future/placement-manage-bid-multipliers-addl-procs.md

    *  To manually adjust the bid multiplier values, move to each target-specific tab ([!UICONTROL Geo], [!UICONTROL Inventory], [!UICONTROL Sites], [!UICONTROL Audience], and[!UICONTROL Brand Safety]) and edit the existing values for the placement targets.

-     The same changes will be made to all of the selected placements.
+     The same changes apply to all of the selected placements.

    * To upload a CSV file with bid multiplier values that will overwrite the existing values: